Ilkal sari

-Ilkal sari is a traditional form of sari which is a common feminine wear in India.
+Ilkal sari or Ilkal seere is a traditional form of sari which is a common feminine wear in India.
 Ilkal sari takes its name from the town of Ilkal in the Bagalkot district of Karnataka state, India.
 Ilkal saris are woven using cotton warp on the body and art silk warp for border and art silk warp for pallu portion of the sari.
 In some cases instead of art silk, pure silk is also used.

 History

 Ilkal was an ancient weaving centre where the weaving seems to have started in the 8th century AD.
 The growth of these saris is attributed to the patronage provided by the local chieftains in and around the town of Bellary.
 The availability of local raw materials helped in the growth of this sari.
 About 20000 people in the town of Ilkal are engaged in sari-weaving.